With all of the flavor of your favorite Mexican dish, this super easy Chicken Fajita Soup recipe satisfies even the strongest craving!

 I had big plans yesterday to make the most out of my day and get lots and lots of work done.
 I woke up, made breakfast, did some yoga, checked my emails, then got to work in the kitchen.

-My cousin Ana and I each ate a big bowl of this chicken fajita soup before the kids arrived, then the husband and I each ate another giant bowl of soup for dinner.
-I’m pretty sure this recipe would have made 6 servings if I wasn’t such a pig.
+Then the husband and I each ate another giant bowl of soup for dinner.
+I’m pretty sure this recipe would have made 6 servings if we weren’t so hungry.

 I should tell you that the crispy fried tortilla strips are amazing, but if you’re trying to cut carbs the soup is absolutely delicious without them, too.
 I tried it both ways for you because I love you so much.